codacy/docs/docs/repositories/security-monitor.md

 ![Security Monitor](images/security-monitor.png)

-The left-hand side of the dashboard lists the status of each security category that the tools that can analyze the programming languages in your repository support:
+The left-hand side of the dashboard lists the status for each security category that the tools that can analyze the programming languages in your repository support:

 <style>
 /* Center text in the first column */